This is THE guide to food sensitivity testing I wish existed when I was debating whether to use a food sensitivity test.

 My Experience Working with the MRT/LEAP Test

-My husband went from limping around, being too sore to run, rough-house with the kids, or play basketball to having an 80-90% improvement in his psoriatic joint pain.
-We also saw some great “side benefits” like improved energy, reduced migraines, and the disappearance of severe acid reflux that made it difficult to swallow his food.
+We were ecstatic when he went from limping around, being too sore to run, rough-house with the kids, or play basketball to having an 80-90% improvement in his psoriatic joint pain within just a few weeks.
+We also saw some great “side benefits” like improved energy, improved psoriasis rashes, reduced migraines, and the disappearance of severe acid reflux that made it difficult to swallow his food.